 After having two kids, it’s easy for me to look at pictures of myself before and think, “Damn, who’s that girl.”
 Only to look in the mirror today – and see things that appear stretched, discolored, uneven, lopsided, loose, and just downright fluffy.
-Things that no matter how much I work out, it’ll always stay that way, because of irreversible changes that were made by growing humans inside my body.
+Things that, no matter how much I work out, it’ll always stay that way because of irreversible changes made by growing humans inside my body.

-While this could easily disappoint me, while this could easily make me sad when recalling the “remember when’s” and the “back then’s,” while this could make me feel like now I am just a fugly old potato, I’m redirecting my attention in 2018 to embracing my mom bod.
+While this could easily disappoint me and make me sad when recalling the “remember when’s” and the “back then’s,” and make me feel like now I am just a fugly old potato, I’m redirecting my attention to embracing my mom bod.
 And I want you to do this with me, too.

-Instead of trying to fall in the perfect BMI category for our height and weight, instead of obsessing about “fitting in our pre-baby jeans” again, instead of comparing before and after’s and getting frustrated when we’re not seeing much change, let’s’ redirect our attention here completely.
-Let’s focus on the “healthy” rather than the “ideal.”
+Instead of trying to fall in the perfect BMI category for our height and weight, instead of obsessing about “fitting in our pre-baby jeans” again, instead of comparing before and after’s and getting frustrated when we do not see much change, let’s redirect our attention here completely.
+Let’s focus on “healthy” rather than the “ideal.”

-I started evaluating things I was allowing in my life that were making my physical body feel worse, and cut them out cold turkey.
+I started evaluating things I was allowing in my life that made my physical body feel worse and cut them out cold turkey.
 Fast food – stopped eating it.
-It made me feel like a whale who wanted to take a 3 hour nap.
+It made me feel like a whale who wanted to take a 3-hour nap.
 Wine – quit drinking it.
-It made my face swell and my body retain extra water, plus made me extra lazy and extra hungry all the time.
-Sugar – only in my coffee, because once I start eating it, I won’t stop.
+It made my face swell, and my body retain extra water, plus it made me extra lazy and extra hungry all the time.
+Sugar – only in my coffee because once I start eating it, I won’t stop.

-After having kids, there’s so many things about our bodies that simply don’t look the same anymore.
+After having kids, there are so many things about our bodies that simply don’t look the same anymore.